hakumaku/lastchicken/C/algorithms/README.md

 ## Algorithm source code
-*mostly base on Introduction to Algorithm and Wiki*
+*mostly based on Introduction to Algorithm and Wiki*

 #### Sorting
 1. Bubble sort